 Negotiate the price and the contract

 Many of the ERP vendors offer competitive pricing when they know they could lose to a competitor who could offer a reasonable solution at lower a price.
 Also read the fine print especially when it comes to escalation of the cost of the software after the initial term and the cost of new licences.
+Maintenance fee escalation clauses — often buried in multi-year contracts — can increase your annual costs by 15–20% within three years.
+Always negotiate a cap.
+For a deeper look at contract negotiation, see our ERP Contract Negotiation guide.

 Know the ERP Total Cost of Ownership (TCO) in ERP Software Selection